Pre-Job Offer Tasks

 While an employment verification may be done with the background check, reference checks are essential to making a good hiring decision.
-The Employment & Compensation team requires departments to conduct at least 3 reference checks on the candidate you wish to hire.
+Human Resources requires departments to conduct at least 3 reference checks on the candidate you wish to hire.

 Prior to making a job offer, you should conduct reference checks on a selected applicant.
 Reference checking allows you to speak with previous supervisors to discuss performance relative to the position for which the applicant is being considered.

 Reference checking is designed to protect hiring supervisors and the university from potential negligent hiring and ensure a good match for the position.

 You need to complete reference checks even though you are required to request a background check.
 The employment section of a background check verifies:

 - job title